Wndrfl/beetlejs/README.md

 - common UI & form element templates

 ## Installation
-Installation of the Beetlejuice skeleton is a simple 4-step process.
+Installation of the Beetlejuice skeleton is a simple 3-step process.

 1. Download a fresh copy of Beetlejuice
 2. Extract into a public web directory
-3. Include the /beetlejuice/css/bbb.css in the header
-4. Include the /beetlejuice/compile.php as a Javascript file in the header
+3. Include the /beetlejuice/compile.php as a Javascript file in the header

 <pre>&lt;script src="/beetlejuice/compile.php"&gt;&lt;/script&gt;</pre>